Connect with us

 The impetus for change is expected to culminate in swift action by King Charles to enact the necessary legal modifications.

-Should the revised legislation come into effect, it is anticipated that Prince Edward and , esteemed working royals with a robust track record of public service, could ascend to the coveted positions of councillors of the King.
+Should the revised legislation come into effect, it is anticipated that and , esteemed working royals with a robust track record of public service, could ascend to the coveted positions of councillors of the King.

 This shift would not only redefine the composition of the royal council but also herald a new era characterized by a more streamlined and purpose-driven approach to governance.